GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   You have now successfully onboarded to your TechPass account.
 If you need to onboard your Internet Device to SEED, you can proceed now.

-?> Refer to [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before proceeding to onboard your Internet Device to SEED.
+?> Refer to the [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before you onboard your Internet Device to SEED.

 </details>